 Ivanter, V. V. 2016.
 “Strategiia perekhoda k ekonomicheskomu rostu (Strategy for the transition to economic growth),” Problemy prognozirovaniia, No. 1, pp. 3–7.

 Kamenetskii, M. N. and N. Iu.
 Ias’kova.
 2015.
-“Administrativnyi resurs kak faktor povysheniia effectivnosti sistemy gosudarstvennogo upravleniia (The ace as a factor raising the effectiveness of the system of state management),” Problemy prognozirovaniia, No. 2, pp. 33–42.
+“Administrativnyi resurs kak faktor povysheniia effectivnosti sistemy gosudarstvennogo upravleniia (The administrative resource as a factor raising the effectiveness of the system of state management),” Problemy prognozirovaniia, No. 2, pp. 33–42.

 Karaulova, Maria and Mikhail Gershman 2015.
 “Russia: Nanotechnology (Country Profile),” Manchester University: Manchester Institute of Innovation, Working Paper, Project on Emerging Technologies, Trajectories and Implications of Next Generation Innovation Systems Development in China and Russia, February.